Unit rationale, description and aim

 Learning and teaching strategy and rationale

 The teaching approach within this unit puts the student at the centre of their learning.
-This is achieved by using a blended learning approach that integrates asynchronous interactive online elements with face-to-face learning experiences and practical exercises.
+This is achieved by using an approach that integrates asynchronous interactive online elements with practical exercises that facilitate problem solving and peer collaboration.
 Access to fundamental knowledge is provided through online resources that enable students to build their understandings in a flexible manner.
-Students are given the opportunity to build upon this knowledge through social learning experiences conducted in face-to-face classes and practical activities such as tutorials and workshops.
+Students are given the opportunity to build upon this knowledge through social learning experiences conducted through practical activities.
 These opportunities enable students to build more complex understandings through peer interactions and structured learning experiences.
-This blended learning approach allows students to develop problem solving skills which align to vocational practices in computer science.
+This approach allows students to develop problem solving skills which align to vocational practices in computer science.